aerogear/aerogear-unifiedpush-server/website/docs/configuring_clients.md

 app.initialize();
 ```
-### Running the application on a real device
+### Running the application
+The application can run into the emulator for Android, while it needs to run on a real device for iOS (iOS simulator
-The easiest way to run the application on a device and see its console and check if the messages are received is through the IDE.
+does not supports _push notifications_).

 <!--DOCUSAURUS_CODE_TABS-->
 <!--Android-->
-1. Open the `platforms/ios/android` workspace with _Android Studio_
-2. Select your device as target device
-3. Click on the _run_ icon
+1. Be sure that the emulator is already up and running
+2. Issue `cordova emulate android`
 <!--iOS-->
+1. Connect an iOS device to the USB port of your mac
 1. Run _XCode_ with
     ```bash
     $ open platforms/ios/UpsHelloWorld.xcworkspace